Introduction

 3. Regulatory Compliance

-Stay updated with relevant occupational health and safety regulations to ensure OHR meets all requirements.
+Stay up to date with relevant occupational health and safety regulations to ensure OHR meets all requirements.

 4. Incident Reporting